-The progress and results of the internal control evaluation are regularly coordinated and consolidated by the Group Internal Control Department and presented to a dedicated Group Internal Control Steering Committee composed of members of the Group Divisions.
-It is chaired by the CFO.
-The Group Internal Control Steering Committee met once in 2013.
+The progress and results of the internal control evaluation are regularly coordinated and consolidated by the Group Internal Controlling Department and presented to the Group and Region's management.

 The thoroughness and level of detail in the assessment is adapted to the size and importance of each entity.
 Entities with the most contribution and/or risk must provide more information and answer more questions in the self-assessment process than those with less contribution or risk.